Carreau/jupyter-book/Jsextensions.md

 To decide which extension will be loaded, Jupyter notebook will look at its configuration, and in particular to the value of the `load_extensions` key.
+To decide which extension will be loaded, Jupyter notebook will look at its configuration, and in particular to the value of the `load_extensions` key.

 Yo see the current value of the config in a noteobook, open an IPython  notebook, andtype the following in a console: